isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 template: post.html
 ---

-Running programs automatically as service is not always an easy task:
-- well known apps may come with their own custom modules to manage processes (ex. unicorn for uwsgi / python, pm2/forever for node), no unified approach
-- custom build code does not often come as a daemon, or init script
-- init script do not have the ability to respawn (usually) dead processes
-- one time script get lost in the PATH whereas having setup in a centralized location ease recurrent executions
+Running programs automatically as service is not always an easy task.
+Some well known applications come with their own managers (e.g. unicorn, forever, pm2) but there is no unified approach across technologies.Custom build code often tend to come as a simple executable that runs in the foreground.
+And eventually init scripts simply ensure the services start but usually does not handle respawn.

 Supervisord offers a solution to all the issues above and allows you to monitor and control processes.
 It lets you: